Troubleshoot A Diesel Engine

 * Petrol Contamination - This is when the wrong fuel is put in your diesel fuel tank at the filling station.

-Here at diesel Jones we can Analise your fuel for you for £45 + vat, you would receive a print out of the purity of the diesel fuel.
+Here at PF Jones we can analyse your fuel for you for £45 + VAT, you would receive a print out of the purity of the diesel fuel.
 We also sell diesel fuel filters.
-Click on the live chat link to get a quote or alternatively use this contact form and we will get back to you asap.
+Click on the live chat link to get a quote or alternatively use this contact form and we will get back to you ASAP.

 Fault fuel injectors in a diesel engine